mwanikigeorge/mwanikigeorge/README.md

 - 👋 Hi, I’m @mwanikigeorge a Senior frontend developer and google cloud certified engineer
-- 👀 I’m interested in Frontend development using javascript, vuejs, nuxtjs, tailwind and GCP
+- 👀 I’m interested in Frontend development using javascript, vuejs, nuxtjs, Reactjs, Nextjs, tailwind and GCP
-- 🌱 I’m currently learning Nodejs and Ember
+- 🌱 I’m currently learning Mobile Development
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me mwaniki.george@gmail.com